 Half term fun at Bletchley Park

-Bletchley Park has a host of family events on offer this May Half Term, from codebreaking workshops to a cryptography day and 1940s Weekend.
+The centre has a host of family events on offer this May Half Term, from codebreaking workshops to a cryptography day and a 1940s Weekend.

-Whether you are looking to crack puzzles as a family, learn about the history and future of ciphers or enjoy a relaxing afternoon playing vintage games, the Buckinghamshire attraction has it covered, and general admission is free for under 12s.
+Whether you are looking to crack puzzles as a family, learn about the history and future of ciphers or enjoy a relaxing afternoon playing vintage games, the Bletchley site will help.

-On Monday, May 29, from 10am-3.30pm, find out how information has been kept secret throughout time in this fascinating event that will unravel the secrets of early ciphers, the Enigma machine, and modern encryption algorithms.
+On Monday it will offer a ‘Past, Present, Future Cryptography Day’.
+Find out how information has been kept secret throughout time in this fascinating event that will unravel the secrets of early ciphers, the Enigma machine, and modern encryption algorithms.
 Packed with fun and challenging activities for adults and children to solve together, it is suitable for those who are confident and enthusiastic about mathematics at secondary school level.
-Tickets £10.30, children under 16 must be accompanied by an adult